ISSN 2754-0995 (Online)

 ISSN 2754-3315 (Print)

-Journal of Global Medicine is peer-reviewed, open access, an online, international medical journal.
+Journal of Global Medicine is peer-reviewed, open access, online, international medical journal.
 It represents a multidisciplinary medium encompassing health care workers in the medical field to report upon and review progress in clinical and experimental laboratory-based research.
-While the scope of the journal is international, there is a bias in research work that reflects patterns of disease in middle to low-income countries.
+While the journal's scope is international, there is a bias in research work that reflects disease patterns in middle to low-income countries.
 It is published by the Ibadan Medical Specialist Group (IMSG), a United Kingdom-based charity (UK charities no. 1090030) founded in 1994, that supports education and research in sub-Saharan Africa.

 The journal aims to make accessible high-quality international medical research to low and middle-income countries free of charge.
 There is a bias towards quality research as it affects these areas, however, as a global journal, all high-quality research articles will be published.
 We welcome Original Research Articles (clinical or experimental), Review Articles, Brief Reports, Case Reports, Commentary, Essays, Letters to the editor, audits, opinion pieces, and meeting reports.
 Submitted manuscripts in the categories of Original Research Articles, Brief Reports, and Case Reports must describe original and unpublished work, that is not under consideration for publication elsewhere.

 The bar for brief and case reports will be high concerning originality and impact.
 Letters to the editor will only be accepted if they deal with previously published articles in JoGM.
 Commentaries (which deal with articles on the same issue) are usually solicited by the Editor-in-Chief.
 Review articles and opinion pieces should usually be discussed with the Editor-in-Chief before submission.